-Figure 4: Body Center Coordinate System On the other hand, speed of feet and the CM is calculated in the global coordinate system.
+Figure 4: Body center coordinate system On the other hand, speed of feet and the CM is calculated in the global coordinate system.
 In the global coordinate system, the speeds of feet and CM is nearly 0 when these parts stop.
 So it is very easy to analyze the motion of these parts.
 The effect of noise is reduced by smoothing motion sequence with gaussian filter before extracting candidates.
 3.2.2 Segmentation candidates extraction After calculating speed, the system extracts the candidates for segmentation.
-The candidates of hands and CM are defined as the local-minimum point which satisfies the following two criteria(Figure 5): - Each candidate is a local minimum in speed sequence and the local minimum is less than the minimum- speed threshold. - 2.
+The candidates of hands and CM are defined as the local-minimum point which satisfies the following two criteria (Figure 5): - 1.
+Each candidate is a local minimum in speed sequence and the local minimum is less than the minimum-speed threshold. - 2.
 The local maximum between two successive candidates is larger than the maximum-speed threshold.

-To extract the candidates of feet, the system extracts rise and decay of the feet speed sequence.
-Then, the area between between rise and decay, which means how far each foot moves, is calculated.
-If the area is larger than length- threshold, the rise and decay become candidates(Figure 6).
-3.2.3 Refinement of the segmentation with musical rhythm Finally, system refines the segmentation candidates.
-At each speed sequence, our method tests whether there are
+Figure 5: Segmentation candidates extraction - Hands and CM To extract the candidates of feet, the system extracts rise and decay of the feet speed sequence.
+Then, the area between rise and decay, which means how far each foot moves, is calculated.
+If the area is larger than length-threshold, the rise and decay become candidates (Figure 6).